 - 2019 IRS Form 1099 for any independent contractors that would otherwise be your employee

-- Documentation showing total of all health insurance premiums paid by the company
+- Documentation with the total of all health insurance premiums paid by the company

 - Documents showing the sum of all company-paid retirement funding

-- Documentation showing employer contributions to 401K and IRA plans
+- Documentation of employer contributions to 401K and IRA plans

 What can I use my PPP funding for?